Sign Up For Special Offers & Exclusive Content

 Repetition of a word/phrase/sound, or singing.

 A mental scan of your body, and the act of gradually allowing each area to relax.
-Body scans, as they're often known, are a popular form of meditation.
+Progressive relaxation techniques like this are a popular form of meditation.

 Usually involves picturing positive things vividly, eg performing a difficult move during a sports game, or achieving another specific goal.